 For twins, Child Benefit is paid at one and a half times the normal monthly rate for each child.
 For triplets and other multiple births, Child Benefit is paid at double the normal monthly rate for each child.

-Some Child Benefit customers are currently being registered for a Public Services Card by the Department of Social Protection.
+Some Child Benefit customers are currently being registered for a Public Services Card by the Department of Employment Affairs and Social Protection (DEASP).

 You need to apply for Child Benefit within 12 months of:

-If your baby is born in Ireland, when you register the birth of your baby the Department of Social Protection will begin a Child Benefit claim for your child.
+If your baby is born in Ireland, when you register the birth of your baby the DEASP will begin a Child Benefit claim for your child.

-If your child is aged 16 or 17 and you are getting Child Benefit for him or her, you must notify the Department of Social Protection immediately if:
+If your child is aged 16 or 17 and you are getting Child Benefit for him or her, you must notify the DEASP immediately if: